SUPERMOONS – WHAT ARE THEY?

 When is the next Supermoon?

 Because we can track and understand the lunar cycles, astrologers are able to predict the next supermoon with some accuracy, and it calculates to every one year, one month and 18 days.
-So if you missed the last one, and want to make sure you have your camera ready for the next, then here are the expected dates for the future: Aug 10th 2014, followed by Sept 28th 2015, Nov 15th 2016 and Jan 2nd 2018.
+So if you missed the last one, you won’t have to wait long for the next.